Assessment description (please read carefully - new info)

-The new City & Guilds NA7909(3) is an accredited training programme that replaces the old Skillset Certificate in Temporary Electrical Systems (SCiTES).
+The new NAPIT NA7909(3) is a City & Guilds accredited training programme that replaces the old Skillset Certificate in Temporary Electrical Systems (SCiTES).
 The course has been created for all of those working with temporary power, particularly (but not exclusively) in the broadcast/film, theatre, festivals, shows and exhibition industries.

-THIS COURSE is the single day City & Guilds Accredited Temporary Electrical Systems - NA7909-(1): IT IS ONLY FOR THOSE who have already completed the Creative Skillset course and hold a copy of their certificate.
+THIS COURSE is the single day assessment NAPIT Temporary Electrical Systems accredited by C&G - NA7909-(1): IT IS ONLY FOR THOSE who have already completed the Creative Skillset course and hold a copy of their certificate.
 It is a practical one-day assessment as the existing Skillset certificate counts as accredited prior learning.

 This earlier Skillset certificate has been incredibly successful and key feedback was that it should include a practical element.
 This has been taken on board and it now comprises a third day of practical testing and inspection assessment.
 The existing course plus this new third day has been recognised by City &Guilds and is now available as an accredited training program.